By Green Dog Pet Supply

 Sometimes You Need a “Cocktail”:

-Very frightened dogs may do well with a multi-pronged approach; one of our managers used a combination of Cannapet cookies, Tranquility blend and a Thundershirt (see below), with a healthy dose of exercise in the afternoon for Dundee (the dog in the photo at the top of the page who really had a hard time with the fireworks) and he finally could make it through the night with minimal stress!
-Try one product at a time before adding another (we’ve indicated above which are safe to combine with others).
+Very frightened dogs may do well with a multi-pronged approach; one of our managers used a combination of Cannapet cookies, Tranquility blend tincture and a Thundershirt (see below), with a healthy dose of exercise in the afternoon for Dundee (the dog in the photo at the top of the page who really had a hard time with the fireworks) and he finally could make it through the night with minimal stress!
+Try one product at a time before adding another, so you can track the difference.

 Don’t Forget, all of these remedies can be helpful throughout the year for separation anxiety, travel anxiety, to help a nervous or excitable pet adapt to a new environment, during thunderstorms, airline travel, visits to groomers, vets, and kennels.